Wednesday, May 27, 2015

 In THE EMPIRE STRIKES BACK, we have characters that prove essential to the story, like Lando Calrissian and Boba Fett.
 Who can remember the little fellow who gives us wisdom and says the more important things like Yoda?
 Although creating characters in a live-action backdrop through CGI was not introduced until 1985, Yoda's creation was an extensive puppetry process.
 He serves as a seemingly odd but wise mentor figure to Luke.
 He often imparts his profound sentences to the protagonist when he teaches him his skills as a Jedi, for example, "Do.
 Or do not.
 There is no try."

-It remains Yoda as he is one of the best iconic characters created for the Star Wars saga, and even in EMPIRE, he served as a plot purpose to Luke when learning the ways of the Force.
+Yoda remains one of the best iconic characters created for the Star Wars saga, and even in EMPIRE, he served as a plot device to Luke when learning the ways of the Force.
 Frank Oz did an outstanding job bringing the character to life through puppeteering and voice acting.
 It impressed George Lucas that, at one point, he tried to get Oz an Oscar nomination for Best Supporting Actor through an advertising campaign that he spent thousands of dollars on, which was unsuccessful.
 The character's popularity ensured that Frank Oz would reprise his role in the later Star Wars movies.

 #6.
 Boba Fett

 One character I've already mentioned in the previous factor that's also added in EMPIRE is the Mandalorian bounty hunter known as Boba Fett.
-Having already been introduced in an animated segment of The Star Wars Holiday Special, the character of Boba would not make his screen debut until 1980.
+After being introduced in an animated segment of The Star Wars Holiday Special, the character would not make his screen debut until 1980.
 Despite being in a supporting role, Boba is a mercenary who is more of a silent and mysterious type in EMPIRE.
 Besides working for a notorious crime lord like Jabba the Hutt, part of his job description was that the Empire had hired him to track down the Millennium Falcon, which leads to the Cloud City of Bespin.

 Like Yoda, Boba proved a fan favourite in the Star Wars series.
-The character even turned up in Return of the Jedi, where he met his unwitting defeat at the hands of Han Solo before being brought back into the expanded universe.
+The character also appeared in Return of the Jedi, where he met his unwitting defeat at the hands of Han Solo before being brought back into the expanded universe.
 He's even appeared in the Droids cartoon, comics, books, the prequel Attack of the Clones (which explains his origins), The Clone Wars series, and a few episodes of The Mandalorian got rid of the character's mystery.

 #5.
 The Music